Leantime/docs/installation/docker.md

  You can add as many environment variables as you like (or need).
 To get the full list jump to the "docker environment variables" section above.

 (Optional) 4.
 Rename & map volumes.
 Docker volumes are static connections between your host directory and the directory in your docker container.
 For example.
-In line 31 we define 2 volumes:
+In line 31 of `docker-compose.yml`, we define 2 volumes:
 `volumes:
+      - userfiles:/var/www/html/userfiles
       - public_userfiles:/var/www/html/public/userfiles
-      - userfiles:/var/www/html/userfiles
 `
 In this case the paths to Leantime's userfiles are mapped to local folders called `public_userfiles` & `userfiles` You can rename the local folders to something else.
 DO NOT change the paths in your docker container.